 7) Visit the Lamahatta Village Monastery (Gumpa).

-Lunch & Tea at Lamahatta in case you are passing by
+Lunch & Tea at Lamahatta

 If you are passing by Lamahatta, stopping over for some time and like to have a light meal, the best place is the small tea stall run by a lady by the roadside and opposite to the garden entrance.
 She has a top covered seating place right next to her stall.